Provable Guarantees for Self-Supervised Deep Learning with Spectral Contrastive Loss: Proofs for Section

-In this section we give the proof of Theorem~\ref{theorem:linear_probe_suboptimal}.
 We first introduce the following definitions of $\epsilon$-optimal minimizers of matrix approximation loss and population spectral contrastive loss: \begin{definition} We say a function $\hat{f}_{\ma}$ is $\epsilon$-optimal minimizer of matrix approximation loss $\mathcal{L}_{\ma}$ if where $\widehat{F}_{\ma}$ is $\hat{f}_{\ma}$ written in the matrix form.
 We say a function $\hat{f}$ is $\epsilon$-optimal minimizer of spectral contrastive loss $\mathcal{L}$ if \end{definition}